-Men occupied northeastern Eriador as early as the late First Age.
-There, they found scattered groups of Elves.
-Those of the Secondborn that befriended their Elven predecessors became known as the "Atani" or "Edain" (sing.
+Men occupied northeastern Eriador as early as the late First Age, and there, they found scattered groups of Elves.
+Those of the Secondborn who befriended their Elven predecessors became known as the "Atani" or "Edain" (sing.
 "Adan").
-These proud tribesmen left few records of their stay, and there are no vast ruins associated with their domains; however, they erected a host of lesser sites.
-Most are burial mounds, but others are steeped in deeper mystery.
+These proud tribesmen left few records of their stay, and there are no vast ruins associated with their domains.
+However, they erected a host of lesser sites, mostly burial mounds, though others are steeped in deeper mystery.